cypress-io/cypress-documentation/source/guides/tooling/reporters.md

 And then call `npm run report`.

-### Spec to STDOUT, produce combined Mochawesome JSON file
+### Spec to `STDOUT`, produce a combined Mochawesome JSON file

-This example is shown in branch `spec-and-single-mochawesome-json` in {% url https://github.com/cypress-io/cypress-example-circleci-orb %}.
-We want to output "spec" report to `STDOUT`, save individual Mochawesome JSON file per test spec, and then combine all JSON reports into a single report.
+This example is shown in the branch `spec-and-single-mochawesome-json` in {% url https://github.com/cypress-io/cypress-example-circleci-orb %}.
+We want to output a "spec" report to `STDOUT`, save an individual Mochawesome JSON file per test file, and then combine all JSON reports into a single report.

 We need to install several dependencies.